nixworks/public/news/2016/12/2/README.md

 ##### Muslim
 ### [Approximately 200,000 Muslims protest in the Indonesian capital Jakarta against the Governor Basuki Tjahaja Purnama for alleged blasphemy.
 This is the second mass protest in a month against the minority Christian governor. ](/news/2016/12/2/approximately-200-000-muslims-protest-in-the-indonesian-capital-jakarta-against-the-governor-basuki-tjahaja-purnama-for-alleged-blasphemy-t.md)
-_Context: gubernatorial, Indonesia, Jakarta, Muslim, Basuki Tjahaja Purnama, Christian, blasphemy_
+_Context: Basuki Tjahaja Purnama, gubernatorial, Muslim, blasphemy, Jakarta, Christian, Indonesia_

 ##### Joko Widodo
 ### [Indonesian president Joko Widodo attends the main event of the rally, Friday mass prayer, easing the tension of protesters. ](/news/2016/12/2/indonesian-president-joko-widodo-attends-the-main-event-of-the-rally-friday-mass-prayer-easing-the-tension-of-protesters.md)